panoramichq/docs.pano.dev/README.md

 Many transformation tools still rely on users creating complex "recipes" or "flows".
 These flows consist of a series of business rules that have to be chained together into complex dependency trees and executed in order.
 Legacy transformation tools provide the maximum amount of flexibility, but they are still designed around the basic premise of ETL, where data needs to be extracted, THEN transformed, THEN loaded somewhere.
 If you realize your final analysis is missing a metric, or one of your API sources updates to include a new metric, your data engineering team still needs to go update every single step in the flow to make sure that metric gets pulled in, transformed correctly, and passed all the way through to the final report.

 Pano is a data transformation tool for the modern data stack.
 It is built from the ground up to transform data using the ELT approach and to take advantage of the amazing capabilities that cloud data warehouses like Snowflake and BigQuery provide.
-With Panoramic, you only need to keep a mapping of the data in your raw tables, no hand-written aggregations, no dependencies, have all your data available to you for querying the moment its mapped.
+With Panoramic, you only need to keep a mapping of the data in your raw tables, no hand-written aggregations, no dependencies, have all your data available to you for querying the moment it is mapped.
 No more managing complicated pipeline dependencies, Pano reverse engineers the optimal pipeline for you based on the final report you want to build.

 ## Why did we do it?